HerrErde/SubwaySurfers-Api/Explanations.md

 ### Init Energy

-> [!WARNING]
-> This will most likely change until the next update

-Despite that they are in the `/rpc/` endpoints, they are able to be send and receive json
+Despite that they are in the `/rpc/` endpoints, they are able to be send and receive json.

-When a _Energie_ was initialized (added), it will return the _Energie_ with the used uuid, a `value` and `regenCap`and the time it was updated
+When a _Energie_ was initialized (added), it will return the _Energie_ with the used uuid, a `value` and `regenCap`and the time it was updated.

-still unknown where this uuid is from, but it seems like its season dependent This request happends after the _GetWallet_ request
+It is unknown where this uuid is from, but it seems like its season dependent \
+This request happends after the _GetWallet_ request

-When setting the _Energie_
+**When setting the _Energie_**

 ```json
 {